marvin1099/Minecraft_Autolaucher/README.md

 1.

 Note: You can run infinite instances by copying the script.
-Basically every script instances has to have a different name.
+Basically every script instance has to have a different name.

 If you are not that advanced just hit enter to all the Questions.